xdividr/dreamcloud-docs/styleguide.rst

 Extra empty spaces commonly show up after a period, but sometimes occur elsewhere.
-Always remove extra spaces (remember, only one space after a period), and the only exception being when showing a command line example where extra spaces may appear.
+Always remove extra spaces (remember, only one space after a period) — the only exception being when showing a command line example where extra spaces may appear.
 In that case, always leave it alone.

 Using lists